puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/scripts.md

 # Scripts

-The easiest way to start scripting is to create a Deno project.
+The easiest way to start scripting is to create a TypeScript project.

-- `deno init <project name>` will create a project in the current directory

-The [deno](https://deno.land/manual@v1.32.4/introduction) website contains the full documentation on a Deno project layout.
-By default the following files are created for a new project:

-- deno.jsonc
-- main.ts
-- main_test.ts
+- Create a new directory that will contain out TypeScript code

-Since we are using a runtime built specifically for forensics and IR none of the builtin Deno functions are available.
-All scripts must import the [artemis-api](https://github.com/puffyCid/artemis-api) modules in order to effectively create scripts.
+Since we are using a runtime built specifically for DFIR all scripts must import the [artemis-api](https://github.com/puffyCid/artemis-api) modules in order to effectively create scripts.